CAS Space opens superfactory in Shaoxing to build twelve rockets per year

 Chinese company CAS Space has inaugurated a superfactory in the city of Shaoxing, with the goal of producing up to 12 Kinetica-2 rockets annually.
-The facility bets on more efficient industrial processes to accelerate manufacturing and reduce costs, marking a firm step in the expansion of the private space sector in China.
+The facility focuses on more efficient industrial processes to accelerate manufacturing and reduce costs, marking a firm step in the expansion of the private space sector in China.

 Assembly line production for the Kinetica-2 🚀